thomassuedbroecker/mongodb-container-kubernetes/README.md

 ### Step 4: Understand the `setup-mongo-db-and-ui.sh` script

-Here are the relevant varibales in the bash script:
+Here are the relevant variables in the bash script:

 ```bash
 #!/bin/bash